JavadSM/argc/README.md

     else:
         print("am not using L")

-    # and for custom config
+    # and for custom config using long
-    print(args.get("config", False)) # Use raw data returns None if it does not exist
+    print(args.get("-config", False)) # Use raw data returns None if it does not exist
 ```